mwalbers1/Google-Business-Intelligence-capstone/README.md

 ![](resources/Repeat%20calls%20by%20day%20worksheet.png)
 <br>
-For every day of the month, days 1 to 30, the number of first and second repeat calls is teh highest.
+For every day of the month, days 1 to 30, the number of first and second repeat calls is the highest.
 After repeat call two, the number of repeat calls declines throughout the entire month.
 <br>

 ![](resources/First%20repeat%20calls%20by%20issue%20worksheet.png)